Khao Moo Dang: Reception

 Ron Scott and Alex Frane included the #8 House Curry Noodle in Eater Portlands 2021 overview of the city's "most potent hangover cures".
 The website's Brooke Jackson-Glidden recommended the dumpling soup in a 2022 list of sixteen "sick day delivery standbys" in Portland.
 In 2023, Thom Hilton and Michelle DeVona included the business in an overview of recommended eateries in the Hawthorne District, and Jackson-Glidden and Nick Woo included the Ba Mhee Tom Yum in a list of sixteen "soul-soothing" noodle soups in the city.
 In 2024, Krista Garcia and Katrina Yentch included Khao Moo Dang in Eater Portlands overview of recommended restaurants for "stunning" Thai cuisine in the metropolitan area.
 The business also appeared in a list of eighteen "underrated" eateries in the city.

 Jashayla Pettigrew included the business in KOIN's 2023 list of Portland's top seven dumpling eateries, according to Yelp reviews.
+Khao Moo Dang ranked number 85 in Yelp's 2026 list of the nation's top restaurants.